CCRI-POPROX/poprox-recommender/notebooks/mind-subset.md

 ---

 # Offline Evaluation Metrics Visualizations
-This notebook visualizes user-specific performance metrics of various recommenders in the mind-val dataset to assess effectiveness and ranking overlap.
+This notebook visualizes user-specific performance metrics of various recommenders in the mind-subset dataset to assess effectiveness and ranking overlap.
 We explore two metric groups:
 1. **Effectiveness Metrics**: We use ranking-based metrics, Normalized Discounted Cumulative Gain (NDCG) and Reciprocal Rank (RR), to evaluate recommender effectiveness.
 2. **Ranking Overlap Metrics**: We use Rank-Based Overlap (RBO) to assess consistency in top-k recommendations relative to final rankings.